-Everything I do revolves around an interest in how language is a powerful tool--not neutral or benign.
+Everything I do revolves around an interest in how language is not neutral or benign, but rather a powerful tool to influence others and transform.
 I am most interested in how institutions (or groups of people) set up norms about what makes a person "good" or "healthy" and how people respond when talking back or sharing stories that shed a light on personal reflection.
 The common thread that ties my scholarship and teaching together is an interest in transformation and problems generated by the dynamic nature of language, technology, and societal ideological formations.

 My current research agenda focuses on how language acts upon people, and conversely, how people take up and utilize language to do things, especially in relation to notions of mental health and identity, both individually and institutionally.Broadly defined, my scholarship looks at how language is wielded online in ways that alters ideologies in slow and subtle ways that do not appear transformative on the surface.